Racine, Wisconsin

 Wind Point/North Bay

-Located just north of Racine, these two lakeshore communities boast some of the finest homes, boutiques and shops in Racine County.
-One of the county's earliest settlements, Wind Point sits on a small peninsula that juts into Lake Michigan.
+Located just north of Racine, these two lakeshore communities boast some of the finest homes, boutiques and shops in the county.
+One of the earliest settlements, Wind Point sits on a small peninsula that juts into Lake Michigan.
 The Wind Point Lighthouse, built in 1880, is considered to be the oldest and tallest lighthouse still operating on the Great Lakes.
-The upscale area has long been a preferred residential area for many of Racine's civic leaders.
+The area has long been a preferred residential area for many of Racine’s civic leaders.
 Located here is Wingspread.
-Built by Frank Lloyd Wright for Herbert and Jane Johnson in 1938, it is the last of Wright's Prairie homes and is now a conference center.
+Built by Frank Lloyd Wright for Herbert and Jane Johnson in 1938, it is the last of Wright’s Prairie homes and is now used as a conference center.

 Eastern Racine County: Mount Pleasant • Sturtevant • Elmwood Park